LethoTC/Ascension-to-the-Throne-Tools/README.md

 compress it back correctly.
 If a binary file receives a modification make sure it is done properly.
 File size is pretty much irrelevant with these scripts as long as the mods you make do not alter the structure.

-The archive formats for the PAK files go like this:
+The archive format for these PAK files go like this:

 Initial 12 bytes: